 Making Biryani that is flavourful, aromatic and where the identity of the rice grain is maintained requires skill which the locals of Madhya Pradesh have mastered.
 Pieces of red meat and sometimes chicken are marinated in yoghurt, spices, saffron and then a layer of precooked rice is put over the meat.
 The dish is then put on a low flame (dum) so that the flavours from the meat are gradually released as the meat is cooked.
 It’s best eaten with your hands and you’re sure to lick your fingers after finishing the last morsel.

 If you like your meat succulent and tender and well marinated, then the kebabs are a must-have.
 From seekh to shammi to nargesi to reshmi the Nawabs of Bhopal relished them all and so do the Bhopalis.
-The minced meat is marinated with aromatic spices and then depending on the recipe are barbecued in a tandoor on skewers or shallow fried.
-Onion rings, lemon and slivers and mint chutney make for the perfect accompaniments to savour these melt in your mouth kebabs.
+Minced meat is marinated with aromatic spices and depending on the recipe are barbecued in a tandoor on skewers or shallow fried.
+Onion rings, lemon slivers and mint chutney make for the perfect accompaniments to savour these melt in your mouth kebabs.

 The counterpart of Maharashtra’s Karanji is the Ghujiya of Madhya Pradesh.
 These crescent-shaped dumplings have an outer crisp layer made of maida/refined flour, rava/semolina and are stuffed with a medley of coconut, dry fruit, and sugar.
 Often the ghujiya after deep frying is dipped in sugar syrup.
 You will see these sweet temptations being sold on roadside carts along with other snacks and sweets.